mrmgreen/consumer-contract-testing-consumer/README.md

 ## Pact Broker
-For the Pact broker I am using the Pact docker image https://hub.docker.com/r/dius/pact-broker This depends on a Postgres DB.
-I am using the docker Postgres https://hub.docker.com/_/postgres
+For the Pact broker I am using the Pact docker image https://hub.docker.com/r/dius/pact-broker The Pact broker depends on a Postgres instance.
+There is a docker compose within the Pact broker repo that spins up pact and Postgres: https://github.com/DiUS/pact_broker-docker#running-with-docker-compose